V. T. Rajshekar

-He was formerly a journalist on the Indian Express, where he worked for 25 years.
-He is the founder of the 'Dalit Voice' organisation a radical wing of the broader movement for Dalit interests.
+Rajshekar was a journalist for the Indian Express, where he worked for 25 years.
+He founded 'Dalit Voice' organisation, a radical wing of the broader movement for Dalit interests.

 Positions and Dalit Voice

 Started in 1981, Dalit Voice is a periodical launched by Rajshekhar.
 Under Rajshekhar's the Dalit Voice organisation formulated an Indian variant of afrocentrism similar to that of the Nation of Islam in the USA but it is different from other magazines in many aspects.
 It is notable for promoting radical antisemitism borrowed from Western sources and also its link to Afrocentrist ideologies.
 The book declares the Indian castes as nations within the nation of India.
 It argues for the strengthening of each caste.

 Controversy and criticism

 Dalit Voice harshly criticizes Israel and Zionism, which at times crosses the line into antisemitism.
 It has published articles about 'Zionist conspiracies' regarding Hitler and the Third Reich.
 They have also supported the Iranian government and Mahmoud Ahmadinejad's denial of the Holocaust.